 (B) Notice and Response to Charge.
 The Department shall, within 10 days of the date on which the charge was filed, serve a copy of the charge on the respondent.
 This period shall not be construed to be jurisdictional.
 The charging party and the respondent may each file a position statement and other materials with the Department regarding the charge of alleged discrimination within 60 days of receipt of the notice of the charge.
 The position statements and other materials filed shall remain confidential unless otherwise agreed to by the party providing the information and shall not be served on or made available to the other party during pendency of a charge with the Department.
-The Department may shall require the respondent to file a verified response to the allegations contained in the charge.
-Upon the Department's request, the respondent shall file a response to the charge within 60 days and within 60 days of receipt of the notice of the charge.
-The respondent shall serve a copy of its response on the complainant or his or her representative.
-All allegations contained in the charge not timely denied by the respondent may shall be deemed admitted, unless the respondent states that it is without sufficient information to form a belief with respect to such allegation.
+The Department shall require the respondent to file a verified response to the allegations contained in the charge within 60 days of receipt of the notice of the charge.
+The respondent shall serve a copy of its response on the complainant or his representative.
+All allegations contained in the charge not timely denied by the respondent shall be deemed admitted, unless the respondent states that it is without sufficient information to form a belief with respect to such allegation.
 The Department may issue a notice of default directed to any respondent who fails to file a verified response to a charge within 60 days of receipt of the notice of the charge, unless the respondent can demonstrate good cause as to why such notice should not issue.
 The term "good cause" shall be defined by rule promulgated by the Department.
-Within 30 days of receipt of the respondent's response, the complainant may file a reply to said response and shall serve a copy of said reply on the respondent or his or her representative.
-A party shall have the right to supplement his or her response or reply at any time that the investigation of the charge is pending.
+Within days of receipt of the respondent's response, complainant may file a reply to said response and shall serve a copy of said reply on the respondent or his representative.
+A party shall have the right to supplement his response or reply at any time that the investigation of the charge is pending.
 The Department shall, within 10 days of the date on which the charge was filed, and again no later than 335 days thereafter, send by certified or registered mail written notice to the complainant and to the respondent informing the complainant of the complainant's right to either file a complaint with the Human Rights Commission or commence a civil action in the appropriate circuit court under subparagraph (2) of paragraph (G), including in such notice the dates within which the complainant may exercise this right.
 In the notice the Department shall notify the complainant that the charge of civil rights violation will be dismissed with prejudice and with no right to further proceed if a written complaint is not timely filed with the Commission or with the appropriate circuit court by the complainant pursuant to subparagraph (2) of paragraph (G) or by the Department pursuant to subparagraph (1) of paragraph (G).